+Improvements 10 - 25 years

+Buildings 25 years

+Furniture and Equipment 3 - 10 years

+Infrastructure 15 - 40 years

-Improvements10 - 25 yearsBuildings25 yearsFurniture and Equipment3 - 10 yearsInfrastructure15 - 40 yearsWater and Sewer System15 - 40 years
+Water and Sewer System 15 - 40 years

 The right-to-use lease asset capitalization level is determined by the Board.
-The term of the lease must be the noncancelable period during which the District has the right to use the tangible assets of another entity plus any periods in which either the lessee or the lessor has the sole option to extend the lease if it is reasonably certain the option will be exercised, plus any periods in which either the lessee or the lessor has the sole option to terminate the lease if it is reasonably certain the option will not be exercised by that party and must not meet the definition of a short-term lease under GASB 87.
-As of September 30, 2023, the City did not have any leases meeting the requirements to be recognized as a right-to-use lease asset.
+The term of the lease must be the non-cancelable period during which the District has the right to use the tangible assets of another entity plus any periods in which either the lessee or the lessor has the sole option to extend the lease if it is reasonably certain the option will be exercised, plus any periods in which either the lessee or the lessor has the sole option to terminate the lease if it is reasonably certain the option will not be exercised by that party and must not meet the definition of a short-term lease under GASB 87.
+As of September 30, 2023, the City's right-of-use assets are recognized in the financial statements.